 You have 30 days from the date the permit it issued to apply for an appeal through the County Board of Appeals.
 The telephone number is 240-777-6600.

-Section 59-A-6.1 of the Montgomery County Zoning Ordinance, has all the information concerning the types of home occupations.
+Section 59-3.3.3 of the Montgomery County Zoning Ordinance, has all the information concerning the types of home occupations.
 See Home Occupations or Home Health Practitioner for additional information.

-If you do not live in an agricultural zone, you need a special exception from the County Board of Appeals.
-If you live in an agricultural zone, you need 2 acres for 2 horses and ½ acre for each additional horse.
+If you do not live in an agricultural zone, you need a Conditional Use from the Office of Zoning and Hearing Administration.

 Any number of persons related by blood or marriage, or up to five unrelated persons living as a single housekeeping unit can live together in a home.
-Note: (A group home may exceed 5 unrelated persons -see question 19 for group home definition).
+Note: (Group Living may exceed 5 unrelated persons -see question 19 for group living definition).

-Group home: A facility licensed, funded, certified, or registered by the State of Maryland or the County as required for a group home or domiciliary care home offering residential accommodations, supervision, or assisted community living for the residents.
-The number of residents includes members of the staff who resides at the group home but does not include infants less than two months old.
-A group home may be classified as follows:
+Group Living: A facility licensed, funded, certified, or registered by the State of Maryland or the County as required for group living or domiciliary care home offering residential accommodations, supervision, or assisted community living for the residents.
+Group living may be classified as follows:

 IndependentLiving Facility for Seniors or Persons with Disabilities